SebastianMC/obsidian-custom-sort/README.md

 Click the ribbon button (![Inactive](./docs/icons/icon-inactive.png)) to tell the plugin to read the sorting specification and apply it.
 The ribbon icon should turn (![Active](./docs/icons/icon-active.png)) and the sorting should be applied to the folder

-Done!
+**Done!**

-You should see the files and subfolder in your folder sorted in reverse alphabetical order, folders and files intermixed
+You should see the files and sub-folders in your folder sorted in reverse alphabetical order, folders and files intermixed

+### Remarks

 > Remarks:
 > - your new `sortspec` note should [look like this](./docs/examples/basic/sortspec.md?plain=1) except for the syntax highlighting, which could differ